Explicit desingularisation of Kummer surfaces in characteristic two via specialisation: Partial desingularisations of Kummer surfaces in characteristic two

-We can clearly see that there is a specialisation $2$-to-$1$ with respect of the ordinary case, or, if instead we wanted to study this almost ordinary case as a reduction from characteristic zero, it would be a reduction $8$-to-$1$ of both tropes and singular points.
-Now, consider the blow-up that was described in Section \ref{secblowup}.
-The exceptional divisors associated to the resolution of a $D_8^2$ singularity form a tree configuration and the partial desingularisation map blows up one of the central exceptional curves of each of the two $D_8^2$ singularities.
-As a consequence, each $D_8^2$ gets blown-up into a $D_4^0$ and an $A_3$ singularity.\\
+Consider now the blow-up described in~\ref{secblowup}.
+The exceptional divisors resolving a $D_{8}^{2}$ singularity form a tree, and the partial desingularisation blows up one of the central exceptional curves at each $D_{8}^{2}$ point.